FarmView video tutorials & manual

 Additional widgets will be available for Farmview in March 2020.
 These will substantially ease your work with Cropzones by presenting an overview of the selected parameters per cropzone.
 Stay tuned.

-Farmview works with so called Cropzones.
-Cropzone is a basic unit and represents your field or a portion of your field that is managed identically within given borders during given time .
-The common situation would be that an user collects multiple Cropzones per each Field and multiple Fields per Farm.
+Farmview works with so-called Cropzones.
+Cropzone is a basic unit and represents your field or a portion of your field that is managed identically within given borders during a given time.
+The common situation would be that a user collects multiple Cropzones per Field and multiple Fields per Farm.

-The Farmview main screen consists of three menus (Figure 1).
+The Farmview main screen consists of three menus.
 The Navigation Bar on the left allows you to move between the dashboard, the settings and the Farmview services (so far only the Irrimet service is available, the other services will be launched during 2020).
 Irrimet has this icon:

 To start using the Farmview services, you need to define your fields.
-This is easily done by clicking on the Cropzone list > Add cropzone and filling in the Farm name, the Field name and the Cropzone name (Figure 2).
+This is easily done by clicking on the Cropzone list > Add cropzone and filling in the Farm name, the Field name and the Cropzone name (photo below).

 Farm name refers to your entire farm, while Field name describes a single field with boundaries.
 While the Farm and Field names stay often identical during multiple seasons or years, the Cropzone name changes as you cultivate new crops.